asusanyamshah/SQL_chess_website_design/DESIGN.md

 ## Limitations

-* What are the limitations of your design?
+* What are the limitations of this design?

 One of the main limitations of my design is that it does not encompass everything about chess websites.
 Popular chess websites have a lot more information and tables to store that information in.
 Trying to include everything would take very long.
 For the purpose of this project, I have added entities that represent the core information that a ches website would try to store.

-* What might your database not be able to represent very well?
+* What might this database not be able to represent very well?

 One thing that the database might not be able to represent very well is complex game statistics.
 Game statistics involves a lot more than just the average accuracy of players.
 Game statistics needs to include the number of brilliant moves, best moves, inaccuracies, mistakes and blunders by each player.
 Another thing that my database would not be able to represent is the moves played in each game.